 There has been a surge in the number of professional trainers in the market, new to the field.
 Many are vocationally retrained, some are retired and on a second career.
 Some entered the field part time and maintain a full time job in a different field.
 Many of them take advantage of new quick certificate programs, many only requiring a day or two of theory.
 Some are a weekend with a hands-on component, some are entirely online.
 Nonetheless, each attendee is given the stamp of “completion” and title, “dog trainer,” upon completion.

 And so we have a landscape currently populated by novice trainers working over their ability technically, theoretically, and ethically.
 They exist in all camps, even positive and force-free.
-They do not know what they don’t know, and worse, once they begin to find out, they dig in and refuse change.
+They don’t know what they don’t know.
+Worse, once they begin to find out, they dig in and refuse change.

 New trainers in the force-free/positive community are failing dogs and sending them into the hands of more aversive trainers.
 Aversive trainers are having immediate but false success, as is the nature of punitive training.
-Owners don’t know to be more diligent than ever in selecting professionals to work with them and their dogs and they are burned out emotionally and financially.
+Owners don’t know to be more diligent than ever in selecting professionals to work with them and their dogs.
 Cue the spin cycle.

 There are professional efforts underway to address the issue and implement change in both positive training and traditional training.
 I remain cautiously optimistic that some of the organizations currently working on the matter will make good, actionable choices on how to improve the field again.

-- Even the most complex behaviors can be treated without aversives such as prong and shock collars.
+- The most complex behaviors can be treated without aversive dog collars such as prong and shock collars.
 A professional opposing this fact simply lacks the experience and knowledge to think his or her way out of a problem without using force.

 - You have the power, right, and responsibility to advocate for your dog trusting that the above point is true.
 If you don’t want to use an aversive collar and your hired trainer says you have to, find another trainer.
 Seriously.
 There are many of us out there.